Python-Markdown/markdown/docs/extensions/abbreviations.md

 ```

 The backslash (`\`) is not permitted in an abbreviation.
 Any abbreviation
-definitions which include one or more backslashes will not be recognized as an
+definitions which include one or more backslashes between the square brackets
-abbreviation definition.
+will not be recognized as an abbreviation definition.

 Usage
 -----